learn-co-students/110920-linear-regression-checkpoint/README.md

 y = data['sales']
 ```

-In the linear regression section of the curriculum, you analyzed how TV, Radio, and Newspaper spendings individually affected the Sales figures.
+In the linear regression section of the curriculum, you analyzed how `TV`, `radio`, and `newspaper` spending individually affected figures for `sales`.
 Here, we'll use all three together in a multiple linear regression model!

 ## 1) Create a Correlation Matrix for `X`